songxuanqing/nem-reader/Readme.md

    The current line-by-line model is sequential.
 I would explore stream partitioning and thread-safe batch queues to enable parallel or reactive processing—especially beneficial for multi-core ingestion environments.

-✅ Q3.
-What is the rationale for the design choices that you have made?
+✅ Rationale for the design choices

 1. API Design